-The model is simple: it offers superior educational experiences to children outside of school hours and recognizes their achievements through the award of formal certificates.
-The model leverages local educational and learning activity providers such as museums, theatres, school clubs and sports groups.
-Engaging a wide range of learning experiences and environments is proven to develop children’s self-efficacy, confidence and aspirations.
-Children are encouraged to explore new ideas, concepts and experiences.
-All Children’s University validated learning has a link to higher education.
-For example a school gardening club links to agronomy, micro-biology, botany, and food science.
+Children’s University facilitate superior educational experiences to students outside of school hours and recognises their achievements through a graduation ceremony with certificates.
+We do this by leveraging local educational activity providers such as museums, theatres, school clubs and sports groups.
+Engaging a wide range of experiences such as these is proven to develop a child’s self-efficacy, confidence and aspirations.
+They are encouraged to explore new ideas, concepts and experiences – not simply stick with what they know!

 Each member aged 5 to 14 receives a Passport to Learning where hours of extra-curricular activities are logged.
 Hours are accumulated and once the hours needed to graduate are achieved, members are presented with Children’s University certificates at a formal graduation ceremony held at their partner university.
 Students aged 15 to 18 receive a Passport to Volunteering and are encouraged to participate in Children’s University by volunteering to run clubs and activities, assist with events, and become a role model to younger students.